dirtyjtag/DirtyJTAG/README.md

 Then you can build the firmware :

 ```
-make bin
+make bin PLATFORM=bluepill
 ```

+Currently there are two platforms :

+ * bluepill : Default build setting
+ * stlinkv2 : Chinese ST-Link clone with specific pinout

-Your freshly compiled firmware will appear as `src/dirtyjtag.bin`.
+Once the build is completed, your freshly compiled firmware will be available in `src/dirtyjtag.bin`.

 ## Inspiration